- How To Handle A Circular Conversation With A BPD - September 3, 2022

 People with BPD often have very intense, passionate relationships.
 They may fall in love quickly and easily and become obsessively involved with their partner.
 They may also fear abandonment and become extremely clingy and dependent.

 This rollercoaster of emotions can be extremely difficult to deal with and often leads to relationship problems.
-People with BPD may have a hard time maintaining healthy, long-term relationships.
+People with personality disorder may have a hard time maintaining healthy, long-term relationships as a couple.
 They may also cycle through multiple short-term relationships.

 If you’re in a relationship with someone with BPD, it’s important to be patient and understanding.
 Try to avoid taking their mood swings personally.
 It’s also important to set boundaries and to make sure that your own needs are being met.

 If you’re struggling to cope with a partner with BPD, it’s important to seek help.
 Many resources are available, and you don’t have to go through this alone.

 Why Does BPD End Interpersonal relationship?

 It’s no secret that people with borderline personality disorder (BPD) tend to have a lot of drama in their relationships.
 But why?
 Why does BPD end relationships?